Alex Lanipekun: Career

 At age thirteen, Alex auditioned for the National Youth Music Theatre and became a member, subsequently playing the part of Leroy The Boxer in the musical adaptation of the film Bugsy Malone.
 At seventeen, he auditioned for the National Youth Theatre, and gained a place.
 It was then that he first seriously considered acting as a career.

-Lanipekun was a member of the MOBO-nominated Hip-Hop Collective 'ONE'.
-Originally consisting of members from three different groups, his own, alongside producer Al Shux, and two others made up of friends from the local Secondary Schools, Highgate Wood and St David's and St Katherine's.
-The group was made up of 12 MC's and Producers, including rappers Pyrelli, Artcha, Sway and Mr Ti2bs.
+Lanipekun was a member of the MOBO-nominated Hip-Hop Collective 'ONE' alongside producer Al Shux.
+The group was made up of 12 MC's and Producers, including rapper Sway.
 ONE released their only album, Onederful World, in 2001.
-They set up their own label to coincide with its release and Lanipekun secured distribution through the label CARGO.
 ONE were nominated for a MOBO Award after reaching the final of the Unsung Competition for independent artists and although not the final winners, the group's profile had been raised within the music industry and they began to get airplay on major British radio stations.

 At this time, Lanipekun was also working as a freelance journalist.
-Originally joining the Sony Street Team under Dj Semtex, he was given the opportunity to write for their promotional website and eventually for their magazine.
+Originally joining the Sony Street Team under DJ Semtex, he was given the opportunity to write for their promotional website and eventually for their magazine.
 He wrote reviews, and advertorials, as well as interviewing many of the Urban Division's roster of Artists.
-Lanipekun began freelancing more widely and was hired as the Entertainment Editor for Alexander Amosu's online magazine 'ICON' where he worked for eighteen months.
+Lanipekun began freelancing more widely and was hired as the Entertainment Editor for Alexander Amosu's online magazine 'ICON'.

-Lanipekun was cast in his first professional acting role after school friend and actor Leo Gregory, suggested him to a casting director.
-Years later, Alex attended Drama School, but would end up leaving early after being cast in Spooks.
-The part was his first audition, and after four rounds of meetings, the executives at Kudos decided to award him the part.